bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-08-newsletter.md

 along with any transactions that conflict with the block's transactions.
-Since block processing and relay are performance-critical, it's beneficial to reduce the required amount of work during the processing of a new block, such as updating the fee estimator.
+Since block processing and relay are performance-critical, it's beneficial to reduce the required amount of work during the processing of a new block, such as updating the fee estimator. {% assign timestamp="16:47" %}

 {% include functions/details-list.md
   q0="Why is it beneficial to remove `CTxMempool`'s dependency on `CBlockPolicyEstimator`?"